 Most empirical works have focused on the determinants of the inter-municipal cooperation.
-In particular, size of municipalities [Brasington, 2003, Carr et al., 2007], regional characteristics [Feiock, 2007, LeRoux and Carr, 2007], geographic factors [Morgan and Hirlinger, 1991, Post, 2002] and spatial proximity of municipalities [Di Porto et al., 2013] appear to be relevant factors in favor of inter-municipal cooperation.
-However, few studies have analyzed the impact of inter-municipal cooperation on socio-economic variables and, at the best of our knowledge, there are no studies that empirically explore the ex-post impact of the inter-municipal cooperation on both financial and service output variables.
+In particular, relevant factors in favour of inter-municipal cooperation appear to be the size of municipalities [Brasington, 2003, Carr et al., 2007], regional characteristics [Feiock, 2007, LeRoux and Carr, 2007], geographic factors [Morgan and Hirlinger, 1991, Post, 2002], fiscal revenue [Di Porto et al., 2013] and spatial proximity of municipalities [Di Porto et al., 2016].
+However, few studies have analyzed the impact of inter-municipal cooperation on socio-economic variables 1 and, to the best of our knowledge, there are no studies that empirically explore the ex-post impact of the inter-municipal cooperation on both financial and service outcomes.2

 The aim of this paper is to fill this gap in the literature, by studying the causal impact of inter-municipal cooperation on local spending and on the provision of the local public services.
-More specifically, we investigate the Italian experience in the inter-municipal cooperation process, which starts in 1990 with the institution of the Municipal Union (Unione dei Comuni).
+More specifically, we investigate the Italian experience in the inter-municipal cooperation process3, which starts in 1990 with the institution of the Municipal Union (Unione dei Comuni).
 We use unique administrative data, that allow us to observe municipalities belonging to the region Emilia Romagna - one of the most active Italian region in promoting inter-municipal cooperation - over the period 2001-2011.
 Exploiting the different timing in entering/forming Municipal Unions, we employ difference-in-differences models to identify the causal effect of the inter-municipal cooperation.
-To control for the different sources of biases that may arise due to the heterogeneity of the municipalities in the sample, we adopt
+To control for the different sources of biases that may arise due to the heterogeneity of the municipalities in the sample, we adopt parametric and non-parametric difference-in-differences matching models.
+Our findings confirm that being a member of a Municipal Union reduces total current

-&lt;sup>1See Bel et al. [2012] for the case of solid waste services and Brasington [1999, 2003] for the case of public schooling.
+$^{^1\}mathrm{See}$ Bel et al. [2012] for the case of solid waste services and Brasington [1999, 2003] for the case of public schooling.

-&lt;sup>2Instead, there is a recent strand of literature testing the effect of amalgamation on municipal financial variables.
-Reingewertz [2012], by using data on Israelis municipalities, finds that amalgamated municipalities display lower per capita expenditure after amalgamation with respect to other municipalities.
-The same results are found for Swedish municipalities, as long as municipalities do not exceed a critical size [Hanes, 2015], and also for German municipalities [Blesse and Baskaran, 2016].
-On the contrary, Moisio and Uusitalo [2013], by using a ample of Finnish municipalities, find that municipalities' spending was higher in the merged municipalities compared to similar municipalities that chose to stay independent, even after ten years of amalgamation.
+2Instead, there is a recent strand of literature testing the effect of amalgamation on municipal financial outcomes.
+Reingewertz [2012], by using Israelis data, finds that amalgamated municipalities display lower per capita expenditure after amalgamation with respect to other municipalities.
+The same results are found for German [Blesse and Baskaran, 2016] and Swedish municipalities, although the results of the latter hold only if municipalities do not exceed a critical size [Hanes, 2015].
+On the contrary, Moisio and Uusitalo [2013], find that Finnish municipalities' spending was higher in the merged municipalities, even ten years after amalgamation.

-&lt;sup>3The number of Municipal Unions has notably increased over the time.
+3The number of Municipal Unions has notably increased over the time.
 In 2009, for example, the Municipal Unions were 289, involving 1,335 municipalities (17% of total municipalities), while, in 2016, the Municipal Unions are 537, involving 3,117 municipalities (39% of total municipalities).

-parametric and non-parametric difference-in-differences matching models.
-Overall, our results confirm that being a member of a Municipal Union reduces total current per-capita expenditures by around 5%, compared to municipalities not in a Union.
+per-capita expenditures by around 5%, compared to municipalities not in a Union.
 We are also able to investigate the persistence of the policy effect, and we find that the expenditure reduction is consistent and increasing up to nine years after joining a Municipal Union.
 Our results survive a large number of robustness checks, thus we are confident that the link between the participation in a Municipal Union and local spending is causal.
-Finally, we find that spending cuts are not associated with a downsizing of local services, which confirms that the Union is effectively increasing municipalities efficiency.
+Finally, it emerges that spending cuts are not associated with a downsizing of local services.
+Overall, this confirms that the Union is effectively increasing municipalities efficiency, without affecting the decision-making power of local policy-makers.